-Greetings from the Food Service Director on behalf of all the Robla School District kitchens and kitchen staff!
-I have been with Robla School District for 30 years and have seen many things, but the most exciting have occurred over the past 6 years.
-I began my career as a food service assistant at Bell Avenue School and have worked my way up to become the Food Service Director.
-We currently operate kitchens in all five (5) of our elementary schools and service our Preschool through the kitchen at our Bell Avenue Elementary site.
-We have approximately 2500 students enrolled District-wide.
+Greetings from the Food & Nutrition Services Director on behalf of all the Robla School District kitchens and kitchen staff!
+I have been with Robla School District for 32 years and have seen many things, but the most exciting has occurred over the past 9 years.
+I began my career as a food service assistant at Bell Avenue School and am now the Food Services Director.
+We currently operate kitchens in all five (5) of our elementary schools and serve our Preschool students from the kitchen at Bell Avenue School.
+We have approximately 2,400 students enrolled District-wide.

-The Food Services Department offers all of its meals at no charge to all students regardless of income levels; a policy change that reduces financial burden on families and helps ensure that all students receive nutritious meals every day.
-This practice further supports the Robla School Districts efforts to promote student achievement by ensuring students are not hungry at school while they are involved in the learning process.
+Our department offers all of its meals at no charge to all students regardless of income levels; a policy change that reduces the financial burden on families and helps ensure that all students receive nutritious meals every day.
+This practice further supports our efforts to promote student achievement by ensuring students are not hungry at school while they are involved in the learning process.
 We served a total of 371,959 lunches and 186,591 breakfasts last year.
-We value our partnership with United Way who assists us in providing a supper meal after school to any resident within the District boundaries and under the age of 18.
-The meals are prepared and sent from the Davis Joint Unified School District.
+We value our partnership with United Way who paved the way for us to provide a supper meal to our after-school students.
+This year, we provide a healthy supper meal prepared right in our kitchens.

 Our food service professionals are dedicated to serving our students in a friendly manner.
-Our staff members are educated in the areas of nutrition, customer service, safety and sanitation.
-In 1999, the State of California passed a law which requires one (1) person in each kitchen are certified as “ServSafe”.
-We strive to have all of our staff hold that certificate, and have accomplished that feat.
-All members of the District Food Service Staff are certified as “ServSafe”.
-Every 5 years, staff members are retrained in food safety, cleaning and sanitation to ensure they are current on any new techniques or strategies.
+They are educated in the areas of nutrition, customer service, safety, and sanitation.
+In 1999, the State of California passed a law that requires one (1) person in each kitchen to be certified as “ServSafe”.
+I'm proud to say that not one, but all of our Food Service Staff are certified as “ServSafe”.
+Every 5 years, staff members are retrained in food safety, cleaning, and sanitation to ensure they are current on new techniques or strategies.

 The Food Service Department believes that healthier students are also better learners, so we are committed to providing fresh and healthy meals, daily.
-Our hardworking staff prepares two (2) meals a week from scratch for lunch, and is serving nutritious smoothies every other Friday for breakfast.
+Our hardworking staff prepares two (2) meals a week from scratch for lunch, and one (1) for breakfast.
 All of our meals meet or exceed the guidelines on standards for nutrition as established by the US Department of Agriculture.

 We welcome questions, comments and thoughts from all of our parents, students and community members and hope you have a wonderful, and healthy, day!